pakohan/dht11/README.md

 ## usage

-`go get` will throw an error when it is retrieved via go get without the `-d` flag since it tries to build the library after downloading.
+`go get` will throw an error when it is retrieved without the `-d` flag since it tries to build the library after downloading.
 This is not possible, because before we need some C compilation to do.
 Everything is done via `go generate` and `make`, so when you just want to use the library, running `go generate` will do the trick.